Funding your studies – what’s available?

 - The earliest you’ll be asked to start repaying your loan is either the April after your course finishes, or the April four years after your course begins (whichever comes first).

-- Repayments are linked to your income after graduating – meaning that you’ll only start paying your loan back when you earn more than the income threshold, which is currently £25,725.
+- Repayments are linked to your income after graduating – you’ll only start paying your loan back when you earn more than the income threshold.